 September: 5 must-do gardening tips

-Richard Key has over 30 years in the landscape industry and is a Fellow of the Society of Garden Designers.
-He’s created medal-winning gardens at both Chelsea and Hampton Court Shows and is author of several books including ‘Family Garden’.
-He also happens to live locally which is handy for us on Muddy Stilettos!
-Here are his expert tips on how to tame your garden this month.
+Gardening whizz and Fellow of the Society of Garden Designers Richard Key has over 30 years in the landscape industry, has created medal-winning gardens at both Chelsea and Hampton Court Shows, and – luckily for Muddy – happens to live locally.
+We collared him for his expert tips on how to tame your garden this month.
+Take it away, Richard…

 1. Cut and Divide Perennials